viti95/FastDoom/README.txt

                    80x100)
  * FDOOMVBR.EXE => FastDoom for VBE 2.0 cards.
 Uses real mode (default, and
                    more compatible).
 If you use UniVBE use this version
- * FDOOMVBP.EXE => FastDoom for VBE 2.0 cards.
-Uses protected mode
-                   extensions.
-Some video cards crash with this mode, it should be a little bit faster than the real mode version
  * FDOOMVBD.EXE => FastDoom for VBE 2.0 cards with LFB (triple buffered),
 		   all rendering is done directly onto the video card, the same way Mode Y does.
 Faster for systems with slow RAM